 Aries Classic Temple Sweatshirt - Yellow

-Aries Classic Temple Sweatshirt - Pink
+Aries Classic Temple Sweatshirt - Black

 As an in-house designer for Slam City Skates in the 90s Prantera belonged to the diverse family based at the iconic London store, made up not just of skaters but fashion boys, bands and rave casualties.
 Before co-founding Aries years later with illustrator Fergus Purcell, she ran two first wave streetwear spin-offs from Slam - Holmes and then Silas.
 Other than Prantera herself, what ties the stories of all these brands together is how important the community around her has been in defining them, with the Italian-born designer curating, editing and driving things from the centre.
 An inclusive network of creators that spans generations, instrumental in propelling skate culture into the mainstream.

 “Where it goes now I don’t know because everything is so integrated, but that doesn’t really matter,” she says.
 “It’s all about friendships, enjoying what you do, and making sure that the atmosphere where you work together is as important as the product, you know?”